Margaret Hamilton (actress): The Wizard of Oz

-In 1939, Hamilton played the role of the Wicked Witch of the West, opposite Judy Garland's Dorothy Gale in The Wizard of Oz, creating not only her most famous role, but also one of the screen's most memorable villains.
+In 1939, Hamilton played the role of the Wicked Witch of the West, opposite Judy Garland's Dorothy Gale in The Wizard of Oz, her most famous role, and one of the screen's most memorable villains.
 Hamilton was cast after Gale Sondergaard, who was first considered for the role, albeit as a more glamorous witch with a musical scene, declined the role when the decision was made that the witch should appear ugly.

-On December 23, 1938, Hamilton suffered a second-degree burn on her face and a third-degree burn on her hand during a second take of her fiery exit from Munchkinland in which the trap door's drop was delayed to eliminate the brief glimpse of it seen in the final edit.
-Hamilton had to recuperate in a hospital and at home for six weeks after the accident before returning to the set to complete her work on the film and refused to have anything further to do with fire for the rest of the filming.
+On December 23, 1938, Hamilton suffered a second-degree burn on her face and a third-degree burn on her hand during a second take of her fiery exit from Munchkinland, in which the trap door's drop was delayed to eliminate the brief glimpse of it seen in the final edit.
+Hamilton had to recuperate in a hospital and at home for six weeks after the accident, before returning to the set to complete her work on the film.
+She refused to have anything further to do with fire for the rest of the filming.

 After she recuperated, she said, "I won't sue, because I know how this business works, and I would never work again.
 I will return to work on one condition – no more fireworks!"
 Garland visited Hamilton while the latter recuperated at home looking after her son.
 Studio executives cut some of Hamilton's more frightening scenes, worrying they would frighten children too much.
 Later in life, she would comment on the role of the witch in a light-hearted fashion.
 During one interview, she joked:

 I was in need of money at the time, I had done about six pictures for MGM at the time, and my agent called.
 I said, 'Yes?' and he said 'Maggie, they want you to play a part on the Wizard.'
 I said to myself, 'Oh, boy, The Wizard of Oz!
 That has been my favorite book since I was four.'
-And I asked him what part, and he said, 'The Witch,' and I said, 'The Witch?!' and he said, 'What else?'
+And I asked him what part, and he said, 'The Witch', and I said, 'The Witch?!' and he said, 'What else?'